AhmedSYD/Football-webpage/README.md

 - This grid exists in other pages but with a different layout to ease the moving from one page to another.

+## what’s contained in each file:
+- `home_page.html`: contains the structure of the homepage, including the definition of football and an unordered list for types of football.
+- `home_page.css`: special style sheet for the `home_page.html` file.
+In this file, there are many different CSS properties, more than five properties, five different types of selectors (Multiple element selector, Descendant selector, Child selector, Pseudoclass selector, Pseudoelelement selector), and more than one id and class selectors. ( talk about media)
+- `Association.html`: has a brief describtion for the association football with an explanatory image and the table for the best players in this game.
+In addition, there is a grid at the bottom of the page that contains the links of other pages.
+The layout of this page is based on Bootstrap 4 in which has two components of Bootstrap (Container, Image card) and Bootstrap's grid model which contains the links of other pages.